Bitskwela/bitdev-dml-exercises/contracts/ch_09_python/le_01_what_is_database/mat.md

 1. List 3 pain points in your own school / community that a database could solve.
 2. Categorize these needs: relational, document, or key‑value?
 3. Write one SQL query you *think* would answer a real question.

 ---

+## Closing Story

+That evening, Tian and Rhea Joy sat under the barangay hall's fluorescent lights, laptops open, notebooks filled with ideas.
+The scholarship papers that once covered the entire table were now neatly stacked in one corner—soon to be digitized.

+"Kuya Miguel was right," Tian said, staring at the screen.
+"A database isn't just about storing data.
+It's about making sense of chaos."

+Rhea Joy nodded, flipping through her notes.
+"No more lost applications.
+No more counting by hand.
+Everything will be searchable, organized, secure."

+Tian opened a blank Python file and typed the first line: `import sqlite3`.
+It felt like opening a treasure chest—one that would hold not gold, but something more valuable: **organized information that serves the community**.

+"Next lesson, we choose the right type of database," Rhea Joy said with determination.
+"SQL or NoSQL?"

+Tian smiled.
+"Let's find out."

+The journey from scattered papers to structured data had begun.
+And with every line of code, they were building something that mattered—a system that would help real students get the scholarships they deserved.

+_Next up: SQL vs NoSQL—choosing the right database for the right job!_

+---
 **Next Lesson:** [SQL vs NoSQL](../le_02_sql_vs_nosql/)